 He started to look out for chances of attracting one of the sisters, anyone of the two; it did not matter who as long as it was one of the twins he met as mere children at Grove Pond’s Primary, now in the full bloom of their teenage years, beautiful and most desirable.

-‘What on earth are you talking about?’ he responded harshly to Leontine.
-‘You are either mad or lying!’
+‘What on Earth are you talking about?’ he responded to Leontine.
+‘You are either mad or lying.’

 ‘Neither,’ replied Leontine, ‘I will give you more details.
 I did not want to do what you wanted me to.
 But then you told me you loved me and that you would marry a girl only if she were not shy to be touched.
 You said that was what mums and dads did.’

 Andrew did resort to that.
-He also recalled that she put up little resistance after that and did as she was told: lay on the cold linoleum floor of the Arts and Craft shed.
+He also recalled that she put up little resistance after that and did as she was told.
+She laid on the cold linoleum floor of the Arts and Craft shed and waited.

 He liked her submission and the easiness by which he attained what he wanted.
 She seemed ready to receive his attention.
-He stared at her body clothed in the school uniform, her arms tautly stretched by her side, her eyes staring at the jam jars full of brushes and crayons on top of a red shelf, with the children’s naïve paintings sellotaped above it, while he crouched down by her side.
+He stared at her body clothed in the school uniform, her arms stretched by her side, her eyes staring at the jam jars full of brushes and crayons on top of a red shelf, with the children’s naïve paintings sellotaped above it, while he crouched down by her side.
 She allowed him to lift her grey skirt and take her panties down.

 He looked at her naked body at leisure, brushing his hands all over her soft skin, her childish thighs, parting the pink vulva so warm and wet under his fingers, brushing her pubic hair.

-He experienced for the first time the unforgettable impact of carnal intimacy, an adolescent sexual urge and with it unexpected feelings of tenderness.
+He experienced for the first time the unforgettable impact of carnal intimacy, an adolescent sexual urge and with it, unexpected feelings of tenderness.
 He felt the urge to kiss her virginal lips.
 He leaned and pressed his lips on hers.
-It gave him much pleasurable gratification in that he resolved to marry her there and then, when adults.
+It gave him much pleasurable gratification in that he resolved to marry her.

 He now sat still, utterly confused.
 What had happened after that?
 He forced himself to remember the aftermath of that episode.
 He stared at Leontine, trying hard to recall the facts.
 It was hard for him after so long.
-Other things had happened in his manhood life: a gap year before university, experiences with other girls, a friendship with an older women until he re-entered the twins’ lives.
+Other things had happened in his manhood life: a gap year before university, experiences with other girls, a friendship with an older woman until he re-entered the twins’ lives.
 He now found himself forced to build a wall of memories for the sake of demolishing it in order to defend himself.
 He feared the blurred glaze in his eyes would give away his confusion and his bewilderment.
 He averted them.

 But Leontine had hypnotized him to the spot, ‘You remember saying to me ‘You can do the same to me if you want to’?
-Then you watched me put my panties on and even zipped up my skirt.’
+Then you watched me put my panties on and you even zipped up my skirt.’

 His eyes were not responsive.
 She continued, no mercy in her voice. ’In the corridor, you told me it was our secret engagement.
 You must surely remember saying this to me?’